helium/HIP/0001-LongFiAndLoRaWAN.md

-There are many LoRaWAN compatible devices already out there and LoRaWAN already has many desirable protocol features (ACK, downlink, FCC certified, international definition).
+There are many LoRaWAN compatible devices already out there and LoRaWAN already has many desirable protocol features (ACK, downlink, FCC certified, international specification).
 In order to accelerate adoption of the Helium network and to lower technical barriers, LongFi is no longer a distinct protocol from LoRaWAN but instead a layering of some blockchain components on top of LoRaWAN.